jacksonjp/basic-crowdsale/README.md

 - Flow for type checking
 - EsLint for linting

+## WIP
+- Tested on Ropsten Network using metaMask.

 ## Setup
 First install the dependencies, in the root directory of this project run.
 `npm install`

+Copy `/src/index.dist.js` to `/src/index.js` and replace relevant fields.

 ## Running
 For **Development** run `npm start`